grzesiekdev/huffman/README.md

 # Huffman algorithm
-My own implementation of Huffman algorithm for my programming class.
+My own implementation of Huffman algorithm created as the task for my programming exercises.
 You can take a look at what Huffman coding is at wiki https://en.wikipedia.org/wiki/Huffman_coding

 ![representation of huffman coding](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c6/Huffman_%28To_be_or_not_to_be%29.svg/250px-Huffman_%28To_be_or_not_to_be%29.svg.png)